sthawinke/smoppix/README.md

-This repo provides code for analyzing spatial transcriptomics and other omics data on the single-molecule level using probabilistic indices.
+This repo provides code for analyzing single-molecule spatial omics data and cell type location data using probabilistic indices.
 A simple use-case is shown below, more extensive documentation can be found in the vignette

 The package can be installed from GitHub as follows: